Ecwid/ecwid-api-docs/includes/_webhooks.md

 When a webhook is sent to your URL, your app must return a `200 OK` HTTP status code in reply to a webhook.
 This acknowledges Ecwid that you received the webhook.

 Any other response (e.g. `3xx`), will indicate that the webhook is not received.
-In this case, we will re-send a webhook every 15 minutes the maximum retry limit is reached.
-Once the limit is reached, the webhook is removed from the queue and will not be sent again.
+In this case, we will re-send a webhook every 15 minutes for 48 hours until the time is out or the resource responds with 200OK HTTP response code.
+Once the 48 hour limit is reached, the webhook will be removed from the queue and will not be sent again.

 ## Troubleshooting webhooks